Vegan German Chocolate Cake

 For the coconut pecan filling and frosting:

 • Coconut condensed milk.
-My secret ingredient!
 It’s a dairy-free alternative to traditional condensed milk.
-I’m able to find it in the Asian aisle of my grocery store.
+I can find it in the Asian aisle of my grocery store, but you can also get it on Amazon (I like Thai Kitchen or Coconut Secret brands).

 • Vegan butter.
-Preferably unsalted and from a block, not a spread, as spreads tend to have more water added.
+Preferably unsalted and from a block, not a spread, as spreads tend to contain more water.
+My go-to vegan butters are Miyoko’s or Country Crock.

 • Brown sugar.
 You can also use coconut sugar.